yschroe/chessalyzer.js/README.md

 -   2.0.0:
     -   chessalyzer.js is now a ES module (ESM) and will no longer work inside a browser.
 You need node.js to run the library.
     -   runBatch(...) and runBatchMulticore(...) were merged into the single function runBatch(...).
 Per default the function will run in multithreaded mode, but you can override the config to force singlethreaded mode if it is needed in your environment.
+    -   Added support for PGN files in which the game moves are listed in multiple lines instead of one single line
     -   Exports a new Heatmap object with heatmap presets for the built-in Tile and Piece tracker.
     -   Changed the data structure of the move data passed into the analyzers.
     -   Ported code base to TypeScript.